Wendy Sutherland, Managing Director at Ramsay Todd argues it’s been a long time in the making but the conversation has now truly started.

 - The Planet – the environment

-The value that society now places on sustainability is creating the move towards it increasingly being a core issue.
-The academics and scientists have done their work by getting governments to listen and take notice.
-Public awareness has never been higher and this is driving the behavioural changes needed to provide a sustainable lifestyle for future generations.
-Initiatives such as local councils reducing the amount of waste going to landfill and introducing recycling has impacted on us all.
-Whether we like it or not, we are all part of the problem as well as part of the solution.
+The value society now places on sustainability is moving it towards being a core issue.
+Academics and scientists have done their work by getting governments to take notice.
+Public awareness has never been higher, which drives the behavioural changes needed to provide a sustainable lifestyle.
+Whether we like it or not, we are all part of the problem as well as part of the solution hence the reason for local Councils enforcing recycling to reduce waste going to landﬁll.

 - The UN Global Compact